nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_NOTES_API.md

     `
 }

-export const NoteForm = () => {
-    render()
-}
 ```

 Import that component into the main component and add it to your component render chain.
-Perhaps before the criminal list is rendered, but its order in the chain is not truly relevent.

 ## Note Provider